tuteng0915/alkanes_isomer/README.md

    python main.py
 ```

-2. The program will prompt you to input the total number of carbons for the alkane.

-3. Results will be saved in `output.txt`.
+2. Results will be saved in `output.txt`.

 ## Citation